EmaLica/EmaLica/README.md

 - 📝 Where I studied [I.T.I.S Magistri Cumacini](https://www.magistricumacini.edu.it/magistricumacini/magistri.php)

+- 📚 In which university will I go to study (I hope 🥹)

 - 💬 Ask me about **Java**

 - 📫 How to reach me **emanuelelicatamail@gmail.com**